6 Super Spots to See Wildflowers near Bishop

 Division Creek

 The road is paved along Goodale and Tinemaha roads, through Aberdeen, until you reach the Division Creek Powerhouse on Division Creek road.
-Here the bush lupines are bursting with blooms right now.
+Here the bush lupines can burst with blooms.
 Continue along the dirt road – you may need a high clearance 4×4 vehicle further along – and check out Scotty Spring and Spook Canyon.

-Interesting note: The Division Creek Powerhouse was the first power plant built by the agency that was to become the Los Angeles Department of Water and Power (LADWP).
-The original structure built in 1908 burned down and Unit 2 was built at the site and continues to be operational.
+Interesting note: The Division Creek Powerhouse marks a key moment in history—it launched the very first power plant built by the agency that later became the Los Angeles Department of Water and Power.
+Fire destroyed the original 1908 structure, but crews built Unit 2 in its place, and it still hums with life today.

 White Mountains